Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Nancy Friend almost 4 years ago
+Nancy Friend over 4 years ago

 Route 29/641 light changes proposed.
 This is a busy intersection with most traffic heading 29S from Burnley Station RoadWhich is a left turn!
 Any changes would be deadly.
 There are many old and new neighborhoods on 641.
 There is also a county park ( Preddy’s) that involves more traffic and horse trailers.
 School buses also must make Left turn to head to schools in Albemarle.